Faculty Compensation Policy

 Lab Assistant$4,500Full-time responsibilities

-*Proportionate reductions are made for less than full-time teaching loads.
+*Proportionate reductions are made for less than full-time teaching loads and/or for course enrollments that fall below the thresholds required by the Course Enrollment Management Policy.

 Summer Session Salaries and Supplements Paid from Grant Funds